SeemaNegi/Improving-Deep-Neural-Networks-Hyperparameter-tuning-Regularization-and-Optimization/README.md

 - Recognize the importance of mini-batch gradient descent

 - Learn the effects of momentum on the overall performance of our model

+## Week 3 / Tensorflow:-

+In this notebook we will learn all the basics of Tensorflow.
+We will implement useful functions and draw the parallel with what we did using Numpy in previous notebooks.
+We will understand what Tensors and operations are, as well as how to execute them in a computation graph.

+After completing this assignment we will also be able to implement our own deep learning models using Tensorflow.